ecuellarfernandez/collect-data-from-sofascore/README.md

 ### `collect_data_from_all_rounds_of_a_season.py`

-This script collects data from all matches of a football season.
-It iterates over each round of the season, makes a GET request to the SofaScore API, and saves the data in a CSV file.
+This script contains a function `collect_data_from_all_rounds_of_a_season(url_base, csv_destination)` that collects data from all matches of a football season.
+It iterates over each round of the season, makes a GET request to the SofaScore API, and saves the data in a CSV file at the specified destination.

 ### `clean_round.py`